Seneca-SCPA/Applied-Problem-Solving/docs/functions.md

 Unlike high-level functions, lower-level functions are a lot more focused and detailed on a task that is highly limited in scope - most functions fit this category and are constructed to be reusable or to remove complexity from other larger scoped functions.

 :::caution note
-For the purposes of these notes, we'll be designating **`pseudo code` to always represent these lower-level detailed parts of the solution algorithm**.
+For the purposes of these notes, we'll be designating **`pseudocode` to always represent these lower-level detailed parts of the solution algorithm**.
 :::

 ## Passing Information